-This study was carried out according to the statement of PRISMA17.
-PubMed, Embase and Web of Science were searched for relevant records without any restriction (updated to March 2020).
-The search items were “HSD17B13”, “polymorphism”, “variant” and “rs72613567”.
-The quality of included studies was assessed by the Newcastle-Ottawa scale (NOS) 18.
-Three authors participated in the aforementioned work (WP, CW and YL).
-Between-study heterogeneity was assessed by Cochran’s Q test and I2 statistics.
-P < 0.10 or I2 > 50 % suggests significant heterogeneity19.
-We used a random-effects model to pool results.
+This study was carried out in accordance to the statement of PRISMA17.
+PubMed, Embase, and Web of Science were searched for relevant records without any restrictions (up to March 2020).
+The search items included “HSD17B13”, “polymorphism”, “variant”, and “rs72613567”.
+The quality of the studies included was assessed using the Newcastle-Ottawa scale (NOS) 18.
+Three authors participated in the aforementioned work (WP, CW, and YL).
+Between-study heterogeneity was assessed using Cochran’s Q test and I2 statistics.
+P < 0.10 or I2 > 50 % indicated significant heterogeneity19.
+A random-effects model was used to pool the results.
 Begg’s and Egger’s tests were applied to examine the publication bias20, 21.

 Results

 A total of 23 relevant articles were selected for full-text evaluation.
-We further excluded 16 articles which (1) not relevant to the association between HSD17B13 rs72613567 and liver diseases risk or histological features (n = 9) 22-30; (2) had overlapped data with other studies (n = 3)31-33; (3) not providing allelic data of HSD17B13 rs72613567 (n = 2) 34, 35; and (4) focused on specific populations such as people with Wilson's Disease36 or obese children37 (n = 2) .
+We excluded 16 articles as follows: (1) articles that were not relevant to the association between HSD17B13 rs72613567 and liver diseases risk or histological features (n = 9) 22-30; (2) articles whose data overlapped with other studies (n = 3)31-33; (3) articles that did not provide allelic data of HSD17B13 rs72613567 (n = 2) 34, 35; (4) articles that focused on specific populations, such as individuals with Wilson’s disease36 or obese children37 (n = 2) .
 Ultimately, seven eligible studies met all the inclusion criteria10-16.
-Of which, five studies were included for meta-analyzing the association of HSD17B13 rs72613567 with the risk of liver diseases10-14.
+Among these, five studies were included for the meta-analysis of the association of HSD17B13 rs72613567 with the risk of liver diseases10-14.

-Because of insufficient study number for meta-analysis, we instead summarize relevant studies on the role of HSD17B13 rs72613567 in NAFLD-histological features10, 11, 15, 16.
+Due to the insufficient number of studies for meta-analysis, we summarized relevant studies on the role of HSD17B13 rs72613567 in NAFLD-histological features10, 11, 15, 16.
 Features included steatosis, inflammation, hepatocyte ballooning, NAFLD activity score (NAS), fibrosis, and disease severity.
-Multivariate-adjusted ORs and 95%CIs, genetic models and adjustment were also demonstrated in Table 2.
+Multivariate-adjusted ORs and 95%CIs, genetic models, and adjustment were also demonstrated in Table 2.

-We applied a random-effects model based on allelic data to pool results and summarized results in Figure 2.
+We applied a random-effects model based on allelic data to pool the results, as summarized in Figure 2.

 Any liver disease.
 The estimation of any liver disease was analyzed in five studies including 564702 individuals10-14.
-Results suggested that the mutant TA allele of HSD17B13 rs72613567 conferred a protective effect on any liver disease, with no significant publication bias.
+The results suggested that the mutant TA allele of HSD17B13 rs72613567 conferred a protective effect on any liver disease, with no significant publication bias.
 Sensitivity analysis suggested that the results were stable.
 We further assessed the role of HSD17B13 rs72613567 in alcoholic liver disease.
 Compared with the wild allele, the mutant TA allele demonstrated a significant protection against alcoholic liver disease, with low heterogeneity and no publication bias.
-Although there is insufficient study number for meta-analyzing nonalcoholic liver disease, existing publications supported the protective effect of HSD17B13 rs7261356710, 13, 15.
+Despite an insufficient number of studies for the meta-analysis of nonalcoholic liver disease, existing publications supported the protective effect of HSD17B13 rs7261356710, 13, 15.

 Liver cirrhosis.
 The estimation of liver cirrhosis was performed in four studies including 559834 individuals10-12, 14.
 HSD17B13 rs72613567 was significantly associated with a lower risk of liver cirrhosis, with robustness suggested by sensitivity analysis and no publication bias.
 A stable association was also observed in alcoholic cirrhosis, with no publication bias.